Surrogate partner: Therapy

 Since sexual problems can be psychological rather than physical, communication plays a key role in the therapeutic process between a patient and the surrogate partner therapist, as well as between the surrogate partner therapist and the talk therapist.

 Surrogate partners offer therapeutic exercises to help the patient.
 These may include, but are not limited to relaxation techniques, sensate focusing, communication, establishing healthy body image, teaching social skills, sex education, as well as sensual and some sexual touching.
 Surrogate partner therapy begins with a meeting between the client, talk therapist, and surrogate partner therapist in which the goals of the client are discussed and the scope and arch of the therapy are established.
 Throughout the process, communication between surrogate partner therapist-client, client-talk therapist, and surrogate partner therapist-talk therapist is maintained.

 By definition, Surrogate Partner therapy is solely performed with single (unpartnered) persons.
 The surrogate partner therapist engages in education, often intimate physical contact, and only very rarely sexual activity with clients to achieve a therapeutic goal.
 Some surrogates work at counseling centers, while others have their own offices.

-Articles
+Nonfiction accounts

-The 2003 Salon.com article "I was a middle-aged virgin", by Michael Castleman, discusses a middle-aged American virgin (Roger Andrews) and his therapy with the surrogate partner Vena Blanchard.
+The 2003 Salon.com article "I Was a Middle-Aged Virgin", by Michael Castleman, discusses Roger Andrews and his therapy with the surrogate partner Vena Blanchard.

+Mark O'Brien's 1990 account, "On Seeing a Sex Surrogate", described his experiences with Cheryl Cohen-Greene.
+This became the basis of the 2012 film The Sessions.
+The same year, Chase-Greene's An Intimate Life: Sex, Love, and My Journey as a Surrogate Partner appeared in print.